-- assessment of the vaccine's quality, known and potential effects and side effects
+- assessment of the vaccine's pharmaceutical quality, known and potential effects and side effects.

 In order to be granted conditional approval, legal requirements must be met where the vaccine manufacturer is to provide EMA with additional data on a continuous basis following the conditional authorisation.
 Conditional authorisations are granted for a period of one year and can be extended annually.
 Once the authorities have received all the agreed documentation, a conditional authorisation can be amended to a full authorisation (marketing authorisation).
 During the period 2006-2016, a total of 30 medicines were granted a conditional marketing authorisation.
 Only one medicine had to be withdrawn; the other medicines eventually received full authorisation.

 What we know at the time of authorisation

 - The vaccines have an acceptable effect, but we do not know how long the effect will last.